 English hawthorn, or Crataegus laevigata, is a small to medium-sized tree native to Europe and North Africa.
-It typically grows to reach 15 to 25 feet (4.5 to 7.5 m.), with a similar spread.
+It typically grows to reach 15 to 25 feet (5-8 m.), with a similar spread.
 The tree has lobed, green leaves and attractive bark similar to that of an apple tree.
 The branches of most varieties are thorny.
-English hawthorn is adapted to USDA
+English hawthorn is adapted to USDA zones 4b to 8.

 English hawthorns are commonly used as street trees and in urban landscapes, since they are tolerant of poor air and soil conditions and can be grown successfully even where the roots will be confined to relatively small spaces.
 They are also grown as bonsai or espalier trees.

 Abundant flowers in white, pink, lavender, or red appear on the tree in spring, followed by small red or orange fruit.
 Varieties bred for specific flower colors or with doubled flowers are available.